Ishita-0504/TalentIQ-AI/README.md

 **Ishita Das**

-Built as part of an AI Recruitment Challenge focused on intelligent candidate discovery and ranking.
+Built for an AI Recruitment Challenge focused on intelligent candidate discovery, ranking, and explainable hiring recommendations.